StevenMayher/431-2021/projectA/submissions.md

 [See this pdf](https://github.com/THOMASELOVE/431-2021/blob/main/projectA/projA-grade-sheet-example.pdf) and Dr. Love's explanation on the Class 24 video.

-## Grading is complete for the following submissions (and you should have an email from Dr. Love with your linked Google Sheet dated 2021-11-19)
+## Grading is complete for all submissions (and you should have an email from Dr. Love with your linked Google Sheet dated 2021-11-19)

 Code | Investigator(s) | Title
 --: | :---------------: | :-------------------------